joulev/custom-server-only-client-only/packages/custom-client-only/README.md

-# `custom-server-only` and `custom-client-only`
+# `custom-client-only`

-This package is a `server-only` and `client-only` alternative that library authors can use to customise the error message.
+This package is a `client-only` alternative that library authors can use to customise the error message.

 ## Why?